-- Reimbursement for urgently needed care outside the service area or Emergency Services worldwide; - A denied claim for any other health services furnished by a non-participating provider or supplier they believe should have been provided, arranged for, or reimbursed by Great Plains Medicare Advantage - Services they have not received, but believe are the responsibility of Great Plains Medicare Advantage to pay; and/or - A reduction in or termination of service a member feels is medically necessary.
+- Reimbursement for urgently needed care outside the service area or Emergency Services worldwide; - A denied claim for any other health services furnished by a non-participating provider or supplier they believe should have been provided, arranged for or reimbursed by Great Plains Medicare Advantage - Services they have not received, but believe are the responsibility of Great Plains Medicare Advantage to pay; and/or - A reduction in or termination of service a member feels is medically necessary.

-Also, a member may appeal any decision to discharge from the hospital.
+Also, a member may appeal any decision if they feel they are being discharged from the hospital too soon.
 In this case, a notice will be given to the member with information about how to appeal.
 The member will remain in the hospital while the decision is reviewed.
 The member will not be held liable for charges incurred during this period regardless of the outcome of the review.
 Please refer to Great Plains Medicare Advantage Evidence of Coverage (EOC) for additional information.